AstraVRC/AstraVRC/README.md

-Just a dum cat coding in JS
+Just a dum cat coding in JS and C#
-Learning C# slowly
 - vrc_astra
 <!---
 AstraVRC/AstraVRC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.